 Our final recommendation from the Chrome Web Store is VivaVideo.

 The app manages to walk a fine line between fun and professional.
 For example, you can add stickers, GIFs, funny sound effects, and other social media-friendly gimmicks, but can simultaneously trim, edit, and enhance your video using VivaVideo’s wide range of tools.

 Edits such as transitions, adding text, merging and splitting videos, changing the speed, and reverse playback are all supported.

 As with the other apps we have recommended from the Chrome Web Store, VivaVideo requires an internet connection to function.

 Learning How to Edit Videos Better

 These seven video editors for Chromebook target a diverse spectrum of users.
 If you’re a novice video editor, perhaps it’s time you picked up some video editing skills?
 While apps like Magisto are fun, your creations will be infinitely more impressive if you can use one of the more professional apps recommended above.

 If you’d like to learn more about editing videos, make sure to check out our article detailing how to edit videos like a pro.
-And if you need more power, we’ve listed the best laptops for video editing.
+And if you need more power, a Chromebook probably won’t cut it compared to a Windows laptop.
+We’ve listed the best laptops for video editing.